RxSwiftCommunity/RxSwiftExt/Readme.md

 #### apply

-Apply allows you to chain your own custom Observable operator-like functions without having to extend ObservableType.
+Apply provides a unified mechanism for applying transformations on Observable sequences, without having to extend ObservableType or repeating your transformations.
 For additional rationale for this see [discussion on github](https://github.com/RxSwiftCommunity/RxSwiftExt/issues/73)

 ```swift